EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 using a spoofed source address.
 DDoS attacks is a huge and growing problem for services and critical infrastucture {{DDoS-Infra}}.

-The document summarizes different theoretical amplification attacks using CoAP.
+The document gives examples of different theoretical amplification attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.